limewolf6/Retro-spaceship-game/README.md

   - Score tracking system
   - Retro-style graphics

+## Interface
+  - A menu appears to select a choice.
+  - Prompts re-entry on invalid moves without breaking flow.
+  - Displays a 'You Win!' message when the level is complete.
+  - Loops after each completion of the game.
+  - Control intructions provided in the menu.
+  - Shows score on the top left side of console that gets updated.

 ## Game Logic

  - Player spaceship: Controlled with A/D keys, fires with space.
  - Aliens: Stay static in 15 x 2 grid at the top of the console.
  - Bullets: Lasers sent towards alien ships by one press/click at a time.
- - Destruction: Lasers hits alien spaceships and vanishes.
+ - Destruction: Lasers hits alien spaceships and is destroyed.